 You can choose to have someone act as a representative for you.
-This includes your union, a family member or a work colleague.
+This includes your union, a family member, legal representative or a work colleague.

 Anyone representing you will need to have written authority from you to act as your representative.
 You can use the Authority (or Removal of Authority) to Act on Employee's Behalf form (PDF, 67.8 KB) provided by Comcare.

 You can contact Comcare for advice about the legislation or to discuss concerns about the management of a workers’ compensation claim.

 Comcare can, where relevant, discuss your concerns with your employer which may assist to resolve the matter.

 - Call Comcare on 1300 366 979 between 8.30am and 5.00pm AEST Monday to Friday.

 - Write to Comcare, GPO Box 9905, Canberra, ACT 2601.

 If you are not fluent in English, an interpreter service can be arranged.

 If you do not want to provide your name or be identified, Comcare accepts anonymous feedback.
 However, this will mean the actions taken or the outcome that is reached will not be made known to you.
 Comcare may also be unable to resolve your concern if more information is required.
 To submit your feedback anonymously to Comcare, use the Anonymous Online Feedback form.